-Ozark Trail: Trace Creek Section is a 24 mile moderately trafficked point-to-point trail located near Ozark, MO that features a lake and is rated as moderate.
+Ozark Trail: Trace Creek Section is a 24 mile moderately trafficked point-to-point trail located near Ozark, Missouri that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash